 The latest developments of Medis QFR®

-Given the regular posts of peer-reviewed scientific publications on the Medis QFR ®, it is clear that this angio-based solution for coronary physiology is extensively used in clinical research and practice.
-We would like to share these publications with you.
-So that you remain up to date about the research that is ongoing worldwide with this innovative solution, whereby each time new clinical applications are being tested, validated and tried out in particular populations.
-With its non-invasive nature, readily available, and broad applicability, we anticipate significant growth in its usage.
-This growth is supported by our constant quest for further automation.
+Given the regular posts of peer-reviewed scientific publications on the developments of Medis QFR ®, it is clear that this angio-based solution for coronary physiology is extensively used in clinical research and practice.
+We would like to share these publications with you so that you remain up to date about the research that is ongoing worldwide with this innovative solution, whereby each time new clinical applications are being tested, validated and tried out in particular populations.
+With its non-invasive nature, readily available, and broad applicability, we anticipate a significant growth in its usage, supported by our constant quest for further automation.

 Share this article on: